How Long Does a Roof Last?

 How do you know when you need a roof replacement?
-After all, the time to replace your roof isn’t always as obvious as it is in the photo below.
+It’s not always as obvious as missing shingles and ceiling leaks.

-A simple, 3-tab shingle roof may be warranted for 20 to 25 years.
-An architectural shingle roof that can take a little more punishment may be warranted to last 50 years.
+A simple, 3-tab shingle roof may be warrantied for 20 to 25 years, while an architectural shingle roof that can take a little more punishment may be warrantied to last 50 years.
 Specialty roofs, like slate or tile, may not need a roof replacement for decades.

 So, how long does a roof last?
-The type of roof matters.
-The quality of the roofing products matter.
-The installation process matters.
+It really depends on the type of roof, the quality of the roofing materials, and the installation process.

 An investment in underlayment may add years to your roof.
 Homes in the northeastern United States, for example, benefit greatly from premium waterproof underlayment designed to withstand the tough winter weather.